-By definition, aerobic fitness refers to your ability to transport and utilize oxygen, measured by VO2 max, the maximal amount of oxygen you can use during intense exercise.
-Exercise scientist Len Kravitz, PhD of the University of New Mexico explains that VO2 max is influenced by central and peripheral components.
-The central component involves the ability of your lungs, heart and vascular system to deliver oxygen to your muscles via your blood stream.
-The peripheral component involves the ability of your muscle cells to extract oxygen from your blood and use it to make ATP, the fundamental unit of energy.
-VO2 max values are lower in women, and decrease incrementally with age.
+Aerobic fitness is defined by your body’s capacity to transport and utilize oxygen, often measured through VO2 max, the maximum amount of oxygen you can consume during intense exercise.
+According to exercise scientist Len Kravitz, PhD, VO2 max is influenced by both central and peripheral factors.
+The central component involves the efficiency of your lungs, heart, and circulatory system in delivering oxygen to your muscles via the bloodstream.
+The peripheral component deals with how well your muscle cells extract oxygen from the blood and use it to produce ATP, the primary energy unit for cells.
+VO2 max tends to be lower in women and declines with age.

-Your heart and lungs play a central role in aerobic fitness, with your heart being the prime limiting factor.
-While your lungs must function efficiently in order to transfer oxygen from the atmosphere to your bloodstream, they take a backseat to your heart, which must contract forcefully to eject oxygenated blood into your system to reach your cells, accounting for 70 to 85 percent of VO2 max.
-According to Kravitz, aerobic exercise training increases your total blood volume, heart muscle size and contractile, resulting in a greater volume of blood being ejected per each heart beat.
-Increased stroke volume means your heart does not have to beat as frequently at rest, resulting in a lower resting heart rate.
+Your heart and lungs play a crucial role in aerobic fitness, with your heart being the main limiting factor.
+While your lungs must efficiently transfer oxygen from the atmosphere to the bloodstream, it’s your heart that pumps oxygenated blood to your muscles, which accounts for 70 to 85 percent of VO2 max.
+Aerobic exercise increases heart size and blood volume, improving the amount of blood pumped with each heartbeat.
+This increased stroke volume reduces the need for frequent heartbeats at rest, lowering your resting heart rate.

 Aerobic Endurance Fitness Tests